 The pretty leaves are gone and we are getting ready for Christmas....
-BUT maybe your not ready to fully commit to all of the Holiday Decor??
+BUT maybe you're not ready to fully commit to all of the Holiday Decor??
 Let us show you our favourite winter decorations we love to use to transition between Fall and Christmas to create a cozy home!

-Start with a neutral pallet
+Start with a Neutral Pallet

 One of the best pieces of advice that we can give you for transitioning between seasons is to stripe it DOWN!
 Yes, go back to a blank pallet.
 Remove the pillows, containers, pumpkins, apples or even all of your pieces of home decor you have in a space.